fwip/mtg_pronouns/reworded_cards.md

 remove a fade counter from parallax wave: Exile target creature.

-When Parallax Wave leaves the battlefield, each player returns to the battlefield all cards they owns exiled with Parallax Wave.
+When Parallax Wave leaves the battlefield, each player returns to the battlefield all cards they own exiled with Parallax Wave.

 Paralyze B
 ---------------